Bfatahallah/MusicPlayerApp/README.md

 # 🎵 MusicPlayerApp

-A modern, sleek music player web application built with React and powered by the Deezer API.
-Search and play millions of tracks with a beautiful glassmorphic UI.
+A modern music player web application that lets you search and play millions of tracks from Deezer.
+Built with React and featuring a beautiful glassmorphic design.

+**How it works:** The app uses an Express.js proxy server to bypass CORS restrictions when connecting to the Deezer API, allowing you to search and play music seamlessly.

 ![React](https://img.shields.io/badge/React-19.2.0-blue)
 ![Vite](https://img.shields.io/badge/Vite-7.2.6-purple)